api3dao/api3-dao/packages/api3-voting/README.md

 - Deployment

-To deploy updates of the contract on the rinkeby chain you should call the following command in your terminal:
+To deploy updates of the contract on the rinkeby chain please call the following command in the terminal:

 ```shell script
 npx buidler publish minor --network rinkeby
 ```
-If you want to change address from which you are deploying the contract, you should change it in the `buidler.config.js` rinkeby config
+To change the deployment address, please modify it in the `buidler.config.js` rinkeby config

-In case of deployment on mainnet additional configuration needs to be done, you'll need to provide your address in the `buidler.conf.js`.
+In case of deployment on mainnet additional configuration needs to be done, the address will be needed in the `buidler.conf.js`.